 OCR, meanwhile, proposes high-quality resources which can be searched by qualification type and resource type, to help you find the right documents for you.
 If there is anything you cannot find, the board invites you to request or suggest a resource by contacting them.
 You can also download a skills guide from their site to match your personal skills to particular qualifications.
 This could be a worthwhile activity for those unsure where they are heading.

-Do not miss the past papers either, which can be a great help when it comes to preparing for exams.
+Do not miss the past papers either, which can be a great help for English when it comes to preparing for exams.
 You can read more on past papers in the dedicated section below.

 Aside from the official exam boards’ websites, you may find some relevant information and tools in revision packs found in book stores.
 High street chain WH Smith, for instance, stocks a number of paperback guides adapted to different topics and techniques.
 Prices vary but generally books cost in the region of £5-£10.